Seafaring in the Pre-Columbian Caribbean: Incentives for travelling

-One initial incentive to travel from the mainland to the islands may have been the search for high quality materials.
+One initial incentive to travel from the mainland to the islands may have been the search for high-quality materials.
 For example, Flinty Bay on Antigua is one of the best known sources of high quality flint in the Lesser Antilles.
 Flint from Antigua has been discovered on many other Caribbean Islands, which highlights the importance of this material during the Pre-Columbian period but also shows that many islands were connected to each other, at least through trade.

 Plum Piece on Saba is an example of an archaeological site that was visited seasonally in order to make use of local resources.
-At Plum Piece abundant remains of black crab (Gecarciunus ruricola) and Audubon's shearwater (Pfuffinus pfuffinus) were found in midden deposits.
+At Plum Piece abundant remains of black crab (Gecarciunus ruricola) and Sargasso shearwater (Puffinus puffinus) were found in midden deposits.
 Three radiocarbon dates from the midden deposits have placed the site between 1875 and 1520 BCE.
-The breeding season of the Audubon's shearwater coincides with the spawning period of the black crab, between February and July.
+The breeding season of the Sargasso shearwater coincides with the spawning period of the black crab, between February and July.
 Furthermore, the tropical soils near the site provide good conditions for growing roots and crops, while numerous plants make the area well-suited for gathering nuts and seeds.
 It is possible that Plum Piece was visited in alternation with comparable campsites on nearby islands in a yearly mobility cycle determined by the seasonality and availability of resources.
 Pre-worked flint cores from Antigua have also been found on Saba, furthermore confirming the importance of this resource for the Caribbean Islands.

 A similar archaeological site has been uncovered at Spanish Water, Curaçao.
 At Spanish Water 14 shell deposits have been found in three different locations.
 Twelve shell and four radiocarbon samples point to an occupation and/or use of the site between 2900 BCE to 1650 AD.
 The numerous shell deposits have been interpreted as collecting and processing camps of various mangrove clams and oysters species.
 Investigations at Spanish Water have discovered that the meat recovered from the clams and oysters was not consumed directly but conserved to be exported.

 Combining voyaging models with the aforementioned archaeological data has resulted in a better understanding of seafaring routes.
 For example, with the aid of voyaging models, it was determined that the quickest and safest period to travel from Plum Piece to Long Island was in July.
 For the return voyage from Long Island to Plum Piece it was determined that during January it would take the least amount of time.
 However, these models have also uncovered that a combination of pathways rather than direct island-to-island travel initially defined Pre-Columbian seafaring.